VadimBelyaev02/ReflectionTask/README.md

 # ReflectionTask

-The task is to map POJO to json and vice versa
+The task is to create a program that maps POJO to json and vice versa